aureq/pulumi-aws-ts-training-session-2/README.md

 ## Content ##

-0. Create an `exercise` and switch to it
+0. Create an `exercise` folder and switch to it
 1. Create a new TypeScript project
 2. Create a new configuration entry named `ownerName`
 3. Create a new configuration entry named `subscriptionId`